ASteinheiser/react-rpg.com/README.md

 # Want to Contribute?
 ## 1. Create a Github Issue that outlines the feature you want to add.
-## 2. Let's discuss the addition to make sure that it aligns with the direction of the project.
+## 2. Let's discuss to make sure that we are moving the project in the right direction.
 ## 3. Install
 ```
 git clone https://github.com/ASteinheiser/react-rpg.com